-We made love fried food, and cheese.
-So we wanted to do a riff off of Fried Mozzarella Sticks, so we made Halloumi Nuggets!
+We really love fried foods and cheese We wanted to do a riff off of Fried Mozzarella Sticks, so we made Halloumi Nuggets!
 These little bit sized fried cheese cubes are perfect for an appetizer, and really yummy.
-We love Halloumi because of it’s slightly tangy taste, and it stands up well with heat which makes these little nuggets not totally fall apart as soon as you bit into them.
-Pro tip: if you have some ranch on hand you should absolutely put that out as well, because these dipped in ranch are amazing. :)
+We love Halloumi because of its salty taste and firm texture.
+Plus halloumi stands up well with heat which makes these little nuggets hold up really well when fried and while eating them.

 Halloumi Nuggets with Marinara Dipping Sauce